AURAGULab/Projects/SMAC_Cam/readme.md

  ## Focus as of 12/01/2025 - Battery Life

  With our current solar charging and low power measures established we are not hitting out desired lifetime.
 Currently we are getting a max of two weeks for our device.
  To try to imporve this we are replacing the 12v 5amph lead acid battery with a LiFePo4 that has similar specs.
 This is expected to boost the efficiency of solar charging.
-If that does not work I plan to incorporate a RTC/coin cell solution to use stricter low power methods in the circuit
+If that does not work I plan to incorporate a RTC/coin cell solution to use stricter low power methods in the circuit.